will-s-h/FRB-Project/frbfuncs/README.md

-# Description of Petrosianfuncs Folder
+# Description of frbfuncs Folder

 Warning: this file isn't rendered correctly on GitHub.
 View using VSCode with the Markdown Preview extension, or some other Markdown preview software with KaTeX support.